Pradnyaa05/Encryption-Decryption-Quantum-Computing-Project/README.md

 # Encryption-Decryption-Quantum-Computing-Project
 This is capstone project for my Quantum Computing by Qubit by Qubit.
-In this project I made a web-application where I can encrypt a message a decrypt a message with Qkd.
+In this project I made a web-application where I can encrypt and decrypt a message with Qkd.
 It's a secure platform for future Quantum Cryptography

 ![bd1d649021654f8f9a9059e02a7c1278](https://github.com/wahidpanda/Encryption-Decryption-Quantum-Computing-Project/assets/110899864/308ffc4d-a941-40a4-a880-7c1c72c727b9)